A bouzouki guitar (or gouzouki) is a hybrid instrument, the combination of a guitar and the Irish/Greek traditional bouzouki.

 - Is the bouzouki guitar tuned like a mandolin?

-Usually, the bouzouki guitar is tuned in perfect fifths just like a mandolin, but one octave lower (just like an octave mandolin).
-However, players can and often experiment with different tunings as well, expanding the tone range of the instrument.
+As I noted in the introduction, the bouzouki guitar is sometimes tuned in perfect fifths just like a mandolin, but one octave lower (just like an octave mandolin).
+However, players can and often do experiment with different tunings as well, expanding the tonal range of the instrument.
+Another common tuning, and arguably, the standard tuning of the instrument, is GDAD, just like the Irish Bouzouki.

 - Can you play a bouzouki guitar like a normal guitar?